What is Azure Quantum?

 For businesses, incorporating quantum type solutions can help to be more competitive and be at the forefront of innovation.
 To build industry solutions, Azure Quantum is the best path to apply the latest optimization technologies, as you seek long term cost-saving solutions.
 Azure Quantum offers the advantages of the most diverse quantum resources available today with applications for a wide range of industries.

 Enterprises or other organizations can work directly with the Azure Quantum team through the Enterprise Acceleration Program to tackle difficult, but high-reward, problems using high-performance hybrid quantum classical systems and a rich set of quantum hardware.

 To learn more about how real-life problems can be solved using Azure Quantum and quantum applications, see the following case studies.

-As a developer, you will use familiar programming tools to create quantum applications, such as Python or Visual Studio Code, and at the same time you will learn to use and write your quantum code in Q#, a quantum-focused programming language.
+As a developer, you will use familiar programming tools to create quantum applications.
+You can start with the language and SDK that you’re most familiar with, such as Qiskit or Cirq Python packages, as well as explore and learn the full-featured, built-for-quantum language, Q#.
 With Azure Quantum and the Quantum Development Kit, developers can explore quantum programming and learn more about quantum applications, such as data search, quantum machine learning, or optimization solutions.

-As a researcher, Azure Quantum can help you test your quantum algorithms and theories, to efficiently simulate quantum systems such as superconductivity, and complex molecular formations.
-Azure Quantum enables you to learn, build, and deploy impactful solutions at scale, helping you harness quantum computing and benefit from the latest innovations.
+As a researcher, Azure Quantum can help you test your quantum algorithms and theories and efficiently simulate quantum systems such as superconductivity and complex molecular formations.
+Azure Quantum enables you to learn, build, and deploy impactful solutions towards industrial-scale quantum computing, helping you harness quantum computing and benefit from the latest innovations.

 Why use quantum computing